sugarlabs/musicblocks/guide/README.md

 provided, e.g. *Major 2*, *Minor 3*, *Perfect 4*, *Augmented 6*,
 *Diminished 8*, et al.

-The *Doubly* block can be used to apply an augmentation or diminishment twice.
+The *Doubly* block can be used to create a double augmentation or double diminishment.

 The *Semi-tone interval measure* block can be used to measure the number of half-steps between two pitched.